Revision date : April 1, 2022

 7. Language of the Contract.
 You are receiving this Contract in English because you requested a copy in English.
 Vous avez demandé que ce contrat ainsi que tous les documents en faisant partie soient rédigés dans la langue anglaise mais si vous souhaitez que votre contrat soit en français, veuillez communiquer avec nous (voir l’article 55).

 8. Changes by Maskatel.
-We may amend the services, and any term or element of the Contract, including the fees.
-If required, we will send you a written notice at least 30 days (60 days for certain changes related to Internet services) before the amendment comes into force.
+If a Service is provided under a Fixed Term (see Section 10), we will not change an essential element of the Contract, particularly the nature of the goods or Services that are the object of the Contract, the charges for the goods or Services, or the length of the Fixed Term.
+Otherwise, we may amend these elements of the Contract: the services, and any term of the Contract, including the fees.
+We will send you a written notice at least 30 days (60 days for certain changes related to Internet services) before the amendment comes into force.
 This notice, drafted clearly and legibly, will set out the exclusively the new clause, or the amended clause and the clause as it read formerly, the date of the coming into force of the amendment and your rights if you refuse the amendment.
 If the amendment entails an increase in your obligations or a reduction in ours, you may refuse the amendment by cancelling the Contract without penalty, up to 30 days after the effective date (see Section 51).

 9. Changes by you.
 You may not make any changes to these terms of service.
 However, depending on the service you subscribe to and your plan details, you may be able to add or remove certain services or features.
 You will need to check your plan details to see if additional fees may apply.
 For more information about services or features that may be available, including applicable fees, visit maskatel.ca for Maskatel services or xittel.net for Xittel services, or contact us (see Section 55).
 For certain changes or if your account is not in good standing, please contact us (see Section 55).
 For more information about making changes to the Programming with your TV service, see Section 30.